 For some change is easy, for others it’s not.
 They hold on to traditional ideas and have a “this is how we’ve always done it” mentality that makes it hard for them to appreciate forward progress.

 Well, they don’t see it as progress, but you get the idea.

 But, often… when we stop to ask, “why?” there’s not really a good reason to NOT change.
 (Say that ten times fast!)

 Style evolves, society evolves, everything evolves.
+So does energy.

 Transformation is underway across energy.
 Traditional fossil fuels such as coal and oil are fading and renewable energy sources such as wind and solar continue to grow each year.